January 11, 2019

-In college, my dreams were briefly shattered when my bid to direct the Niteskool music video was rejected (here’s the video they made instead).
-While I’ve shot and produced many videos since that disappointment in 2004, I hadn’t found a project that inspired me enough to step in as director—until now.
+In college, my dream of directing music videos was shattered when my classmates rejected my pitch for the annual Niteskool grant.
+Here’s the video they made instead.
+While I’ve shot and produced many videos since that disappointment in 2004, I hadn’t found a project that inspired me enough to direct—until now.

 I can’t thank Sam Katz enough for this unique opportunity to collaborate with the extremely talented Harry Mack.
-Making Harry’s first music video for his first written song was such an honor.
+Making Harry’s first music video for his first written song is such an honor.
 He’s known for his jaw-dropping freestyle marathons, and a lot of care went into selecting his debut single.
 Thankfully, we all agreed that “Napoleon Hill” was the track.
+It’s original, personal, and catchy.

-This summer, Sam asked his father, Jordan Katz, for director recommendations.
+Earlier this summer, Sam asked his father, Jordan Katz, for director recommendations.
 Back in January 2013, Jordan called me to shoot his no-budget short film, They Dissect Frogs, Don’t They?
 He had found me through what he described as a “lengthy & exhaustive” Google search for cinematographers, though we didn’t end up filming for another year.
-Frogs went on to play a few festivals, but we didn’t stay in close touch afterward.
+Frogs went on to play a few festivals, but we didn’t stay in close contact afterward.

 Considering I had never directed a music video—and don’t widely publicize my interest in directing—Jordan’s recommendation and Sam’s invitation came as a surprise.
 After meeting Harry and hearing his unreleased music, I couldn’t wait to make this video.